Setup Data Lake Access

 2. Storage Location Base - The S3 or ADLS location where data pertaining to the environment is saved.

-4. ID Broker Mappings - These specify the mappings between the CDP user or groups to the AWS IAM roles or Azure roles that have appropriate S3 or ADLS access.
+4. ID Broker Mappings - These specify the mappings between the Cloudera Data Platform user or groups to the AWS IAM roles or Azure roles that have appropriate S3 or ADLS access.
 This setting enables IDBroker to get appropriate S3 or ADLS credentials for the users based on the role mappings defined.

 This completes installation of the environment.